Activity-dependent resolution adjustment for radar-based human activity recognition

-Fig. \ref{fig4} presents the confusion matrices that compare actual activities with those predicted by the HAR model.
-The ResNet18 and ConvNet-Shallow models were used with datasets constructed using conventional and proposed RA spectrograms.
-The training datasets consisted of P2--P5 data, whereas the test dataset consisted of P1 data.
-The comparative results show that the models trained on RA spectrograms achieve a higher average recognition accuracy than those trained on conventional spectrograms.
-In particular, there is a marked improvement in the recognition accuracy of the A1 activity (falling), which is a critical factor in HAR because of its significance in safety and health monitoring applications.
+Fig. \ref{fig_conf} presents the confusion matrices that compare actual activities with those predicted by the HAR model.
+The ResNet18 model was trained on datasets generated using conventional and proposed RA spectrograms.
+Training datasets included data from participants P2–P5, while the test dataset comprised data from participant P1.
+Results indicate that the model trained on RA spectrograms achieves higher average recognition accuracy than the one trained on conventional spectrograms.
+In particular, recognition accuracy significantly improved for activity A1 (falling), a critical factor in HAR due to its importance in safety and health monitoring applications.

-Tables \ref{table1} and \ref{table2} present the average recognition accuracies for the models based on various time--frequency analysis methods.
-In most cases, the models that use the proposed RA spectrogram demonstrate the highest recognition accuracy.
-It should be noted that for the P1 test dataset, the VGG19 model achieves a recognition accuracy of 93.7\% when the RA spectrogram dataset is used.
-This represents an improvement of 4.31\%--5.64\% over the same model with other time--frequency representation methods.
-Similarly, for the P2 test dataset, the ConvNet-Shallow model achieves an accuracy of 86.33\% with the RA spectrogram, which exceeds the accuracy of other preprocessing methods by 4.78\%--11.04\%.
-These results demonstrate that the RA spectrogram provides a refined resolution that is suitable for human activity analysis.
-The proposed method more effectively captures and classifies micro-Doppler signature patterns compared with existing methods.
+Table \ref{table1} presents the average recognition accuracies for the models based on various time–frequency analysis methods.
+The proposed RA spectrogram consistently outperforms the conventional spectrogram, SPWVD, and RIDHK representations across all datasets (P1--P5) and under the stratified 5-fold cross-validation (CV).
+Based on the LOOCV results over the P1--P5 datasets, the proposed method improves the recognition accuracy by 0.9 \%, 2.5 \%, 3.3 \%, 5.2 \%, 1.7 \%, and 2.6 \% for CNN, ConvNet-Deep, ConvNet-Shallow, ResNet18, VGG16, and VGG19, respectively, compared with conventional spectrograms.
+Under the stratified CV dataset, the proposed approach yields an average improvement of 3.1 \%, 3.3 \%, and 2.9 \% over the conventional spectrogram, SPWVD, and RIDHK representations, respectively, when averaged across all tested models.
+These results demonstrate that the proposed method provides a refined resolution suitable for human activity analysis, enabling more effective capturing and classification of micro-Doppler signature patterns compared with existing methods.